-Today, I will share some comfort food ideas that will help get you through the brisk season.
+Today, I will share some comfort food ideas to help you through the brisk season.

-Hot soup is a staple for cool weather and an optimal combination of cheap, easy and nutritious.
 Vegetable soup provides tons of delicious nutrients and is typically low in calories.
-Soup that contains meat or grains add bulk, protein and minerals to make you feel fuller longer.
+Soup that contains meat or grains adds bulk, protein, and minerals to make you feel fuller longer.
+Hot soup is a staple for cool weather and an optimal combination of cheap, easy, and nutritious.

 To help control nutritional quality, try making your own from scratch.
-In a quart pot, add a tablespoon of extra virgin olive oil and saute one half of a diced onion.
+In a quart pot, add a tablespoon of extra virgin olive oil and saute one-half of a diced onion.
 Then, add a diced carrot and diced celery stalk and saute for about five minutes.
-Once the vegetables are tender, throw in other vegetables, such as mushrooms, peas or corn, and pour about two cups of low-sodium vegetable stock.
-To bulk up the soup with fiber and protein, add lentils, beans or hearty grains and shredded or diced meat like lean chicken, turkey or beef.
+Once the vegetables are tender, throw in other vegetables, such as mushrooms, peas, or corn, and pour about two cups of low-sodium vegetable stock.
+Add lentils, beans, or hearty grains and shredded or diced meat like lean chicken, turkey, or beef to bulk up the soup with fiber and protein.
 Don’t forget the bay leaf and your favorite combination of spices.

-Chili is one of soup’s chunky, tomato-based cousins.
-It’s ideal for slow cooker meals, delicious leftovers or slopped between two Kaiser buns.
-Chili is hearty enough to be a main course but can also be enjoyed as a side to compliment other flavors and textures.
+Chili is one of the soup’s chunky, tomato-based cousins.
+It is hearty enough to be the main course but can also be enjoyed as a side to compliment other flavors and textures.
+It’s ideal for slow cooker meals, delicious leftovers, or slopped between two Kaiser buns.

-The basic ingredients for a reliable chili dish are:
+The essential ingredients for a reliable chili dish are:

 - Ground beef